mohan-murali/mohan-murali/README.md

 ### 👨🏻‍💻 I am Mohan
 - 🔭 I’m currently working as a developer in India
 - 👀 I’m interested in everything web and cloud
-- 🤔 I’m looking for help with understanding web 3 and devOps
+- 🤔 I’m looking for help with understanding DevOps
 - 🌱 I’m currently learning DevOps
 - 💬 Ask me about Javascript, ReactJs, Dotnet Core